Hamza-Aziz/Hamza-Aziz.github.io/_posts/2022-11-29-understand-terraform-import.md

 terraform import aws_iam_group.this developers
 ```

-you can do the same for every Terraform resource
+you can do the same for every Terraform resource.